SamTessier/Contact-Management/README.md

 <h2>EdNet</h2>
 <h3>(Education Network)</h3>
 <P>EdNet is my second project as a student of Get Coding
-<br>Built with React.js and MUI component Library<br>
 <br>Check it out <a href="https://contactmanagement.app/">here<br></p>
 <h2>About</h2>

-EdNet is a comprehensive contact and profile management platform designed for educational institutions, created as a project during my tenure as a student at Get Coding.
+EdNet is a comprehensive contact and profile management platform designed for educational institutions, created as a project as a student of Get Coding.
 The platform provides an intuitive, mobile-friendly user interface for managing contact information of students, staff, and other stakeholders in an educational setting.

 ## Technologies Used